hohl/SonoraMusicKit-AutoradioAdditions/README.md

 ## Sonora Music Kit

 This fork is a customized version of SNRMusicKit used by [Autoradio Music Player](http://www.michaelhohl.net/autoradio/).
-For a short intro read the README.md of the official repository by [indragiek](https://github.com/indragiek).
+For a short intro read the README.md of the [master repository](https://github.com/indragiek/SNRMusicKit) by [indragiek](https://github.com/indragiek).

 ### License